codeofdusk/gptcmd/README.md

   -h, --help            show this help message and exit -t THREAD, --thread THREAD
+                        The name of the thread to switch to on launch -m MODEL, --model MODEL
-                        The name of the thread to switch to on launch --version             Show version and exit
+                        The name of the model to switch to on launch --version             Show version and exit
 ```